vivekraja07/berkeleyPingPong/docs/SCHEDULED_IMPORT_GUIDE.md

 ## Overview

 The `scheduled_import.py` script imports new round robin tournaments from the Berkeley Table Tennis website by scraping the results page and processing each tournament.
-In production it is meant to run **weekly** (Fridays **08:00 UTC** via GitHub Actions—midnight Pacific during PST) so the database stays current.
+In production it is meant to run **weekly** (Saturdays **09:00 UTC** via GitHub Actions—1:00 AM Pacific during PST, 2:00 AM during PDT) so the database stays current.

 **Hosting context:** the database is **Supabase** (typically free tier); the scheduled job does not replace the need for a deployed app if you use **Render** or another host—see **[INFRASTRUCTURE.md](./INFRASTRUCTURE.md)** for GitHub Actions, Render, and optional **FastCron**.